Ann Widdecombe: Media work and appearances

 In 2009, Widdecombe appeared with Archbishop John Onaiyekan in an "Intelligence Squared" debate in which they defended the motion that the Catholic Church was a force for good.
 Arguing against the motion were Stephen Fry and Christopher Hitchens, who won the debate overall.

 In October 2010, she appeared on BBC One's Strictly Come Dancing, partnered by Anton du Beke, winning the support of some viewers despite low marks from the judges.
-After nine weeks of routines strongly flavoured by comedy the couple had received enough support in the public vote to stay in the contest.
-Widdecombe was eliminated from the competition on Sunday 5 December after the public vote had been combined with the judges' score; she was with Scott Maslen of EastEnders in the bottom two.
+After nine weeks of routines strongly flavoured by comedy, the couple was eliminated, in the bottom two.
 In 2011 Widdecombe played the Lord Mayoress in an episode of Sooty.

-In 2012, Widdecombe hosted a new quiz show for the Sky Atlantic channel, called Cleverdicks.
-The show ran for one series with 30 one-hour episodes.
-It featured four contestants, usually high quality members of the UK national quiz circuit and ended with a money round for the winner of each show.
-In April 2012 Widdecombe presented an hour-long documentary for BBC Radio 5 Live, Drunk Again: Ann Widdecombe Investigates, looking at how the British attitude to alcohol consumption has changed over the last few years.
-It was revealed in October 2012, that the year's Children in Need's appeal night would feature a Strictly Come Dancing special with former show favourites Russell Grant and Widdecombe.
+In 2012, Widdecombe hosted the 30 one-hour episodes of Cleverdicks, a quiz show for the Sky Atlantic channel.
+In April 2012 Widdecombe presented an hour-long documentary for BBC Radio 5 Live, Drunk Again: Ann Widdecombe Investigates, looking at how the British attitude to alcohol consumption had changed over the previous few years.
+Widdecombe was in a Strictly Come Dancing special in Children in Need's 2012 appeal night.
 On 4 November 2012, Widdecombe guest-hosted one episode of BBC's Songs of Praise programme about singleness.

-In October 2014, she appeared in the BBC series Celebrity Antiques Road Trip, partnered with expert Mark Stacey – beating Craig Revel Horwood and Catherine Southon.
+In October 2014, she appeared in the BBC series Celebrity Antiques Road Trip with expert Mark Stacey.

-Widdecombe took part in a television series 24 Hours in the Past, along with Colin Jackson, Alistair McGowan, Miquita Oliver, Tyger Drew-Honey and Zoe Lucker.
-The four-part series was aired from 28 April–19 May 2015 on BBC One and involved the celebrities experiencing life as workers in a dustyard, coachhouse, pottery and finally as workhouse inmates in 1840s Britain.
+Widdecombe took part in a four-part BBC One television series 24 Hours in the Past, along with Colin Jackson, Alistair McGowan, Miquita Oliver, Tyger Drew-Honey and Zoe Lucker in April and May 2015, involving experiencing life as workers in a dustyard, coachhouse, pottery, and as workhouse inmates in 1840s Britain.
 She took part in an episode of Tipping Point: Lucky Stars in 2016.
 In 2017, Widdecombe took part in ITV's Sugar Free Farm.